Gas credit card: Your secret weapon against rising fuel prices

 Use it exclusively for gas (and bonus categories)

-To stay organized and optimize rewards, designate your gas credit card only for fuel purchases and any other categories where it offers bonus rewards.
+Assign your gas credit card to fuel purchases and any bonus categories it offers.

-This ensures you’re always earning the highest possible rate and not wasting potential by using other cards for the same purpose.
+This ensures you’re always earning the highest rate and simplifies tracking your spending.

 Combine with loyalty programs